-Have you made a proper plan yet for your retirement?
-It is never too soon to start saving for your long term financial security and we can help you build the right plan that gives you the income options you want.
+It is never too soon to start saving for your long-term financial security and we can help you build the right plan that gives you the income options you want.
 The good news is that with every pound you save you will be taking full advantage of the tax benefits that long term pension savings can offer.

-If you already have pension plans, do you know how well they’re doing?
-Poor performance and high charges will have a significant impact on your quality of life in later years.
-If your pensions are held in a number of different pots, would it make sense to review these?
+If you already have pension plans, when did you last review the costs and performance?
+Poor performance and high charges could have a significant impact on your quality of life in later years.
+If your pensions are held in several different pots, would it make sense to review these?

-If John worked with a TFAS adviser he could consider all the different options that are now available from the recently introduced pension freedoms.
+If John worked with a TFAS adviser he could consider all the different options that are available.
 In particular, his TFAS adviser could help him look the plans that give a secure income without any investment performance risk, but that also allow the flexibility to review things when John’s state pension starts in 10 years.

 Peter, 62, is retiring after running his own small business but intends to carry on working part-time a few days a week.
 His pension fund stands at £320,000 and he does not yet want to commit to a lifelong income, like an annuity, at this stage in his life.
 Instead, he would prefer the flexibility of being able to control the level of income he takes from his fund and be able to dip into it for occasional lump sums if required.
 He has had some experience with investments over the years.